survivejs/webpack-book/manuscript/02_webpack_compared.md

 Historically speaking, there have been many build systems.
 Make is perhaps the best known, and is still a viable option.
 To make things easier, specialized *task runners*, such as Grunt, and Gulp appeared.
 Plugins available through npm made both task runners powerful.

 Task runners are great tools on a high level.
 They allow you to perform operations in a cross-platform manner.
 The problems begin when you need to splice various assets together and produce bundles.
-This is the reason we have *bundlers*, such as Browserify, Brunch, or Webpack.
+This is the reason we have *bundlers*, such as Browserify, Brunch, or webpack.

 Continuing further on this path, [JSPM](http://jspm.io/) pushes package management directly to the browser.
 It relies on [System.js](https://github.com/systemjs/systemjs), a dynamic module loader.
 Webpack 2 will support System.js semantics as well.

-Unlike Browserify, Brunch, and Webpack, JSPM skips the bundling step altogether during development.
+Unlike Browserify, Brunch, and webpack, JSPM skips the bundling step altogether during development.
 You can generate a production bundle using it, however.
 Glen Maddern goes into good detail at his [video about JSPM](https://www.youtube.com/watch?t=33&v=iukBMY4apvI).

 ## Make